taskcluster/taskcluster-rfcs/rfcs/0163-project-id.md

 ## Tasks

-Tasks will have a new top-level property, `projectId`, of unlimited length.
+Tasks will have a new top-level property, `projectId`, of unlimited length, composed of printable ASCII characters.
 The property will appear in task definitions returned from various API methods, like any other property of a task (but see "Compatibility" below).
 The property does not automatically appear in Pulse routes.